Pampyz/TRADING-GAME/README.md

 $max_{\pi \in \Pi} \mathbf{E}_{s_{i}, a_{i} \forall i}\sum_{t=0}^{t=\infty}r(s_{t+1}, s_{t})\gamma^{t}$

-where expectations are taken over the given
+over some space of potential policies $\Pi$, where expectations are taken over the distributions of the random variables $s_{t}$, $a_{t}$.

+Unlike many tasks in machine learning, there is no real overfitting issue. (elucidate.)

 <h2>POMDP</h2>
-Partially observable MDP - identical to an MDP exept that the agent only has access to an observation of the state.
-This observation is not necessarily the full state of the environment, and could be a partial observation or even a function of the state.
+A partially observable MDP is identical to an MDP exept that the agent only has access to an observation of the state.
+This observation is not necessarily the full state of the environment, and could be a partial observation or even an obfuscating function of the state.
+The extension is straightforward and given below:
 <br>
 <h5>State transition function:</h5>